espocrm/documentation/docs/development/metadata/acl-defs.md

 ## readOwnerUserField

 Indicates what field is used for ownership checking.
 If an entity uses a field other than *assignedUser* or *assignedUsers*, you need to specify that field.

+## linkCheckerClassNameMap

+*Object.<string, class-string<Espo\Core\Acl\LinkChecker\>\>*

+*As of v7.4.*

+Linking/unlinking checking classes for specific links.
+A link-name => class-string map.
+The class receives two entities and should determine whether a user are allowed to link/unlink these records.